 The solar PV system requires an accurate and correct size while making a connection of its various components with the solar cables.
 It is done to ensure the risk of overheating and energy loss.
-A short-sized cable can impose a possible risk of triggering a fire due to high temperature but is also a code defilement in most authorities.
-There are some aspects that help to determine the size of the solar cables.
+A short-sized cable can impose a possible risk of triggering a fire due to high temperature but is also a code defilement by most authorities.
+Some aspects help to determine the size of the solar cables.
 Let’s have a look one by one.

 The size of wires and cables depends upon the following factors:

-- The producing capacity of the Solar Panel.
+- The production capacity of the Solar Panel.
 As the amount of electricity production is directly proportional to the size of the wire used, so higher the electricity produced, the larger the size.

 Which cross-section cable should be used for the direct current?
 The answer is quite simple.
 Solar panel wire types 6mm and 4mm are widely used.
 The inverters must be fixed as near to the load as possible.
 Because the faults produced by the AC side are higher than on the DC side.

-The direct current produced from the photovoltaic solar panels should go to the extent that is possible without damages to the solar supply inverter.
+The direct current produced from the photovoltaic solar panels should go to the extent that is possible without damage to the solar supply inverter.
 Damage is unattainable because each cable has a very low resistance at room temperature.
-The DC solar cable design should be like that; its loss is as small as 1% of the photovoltaic producer peak output.
+The DC solar cable design should be like that; its loss is as small as 1% of the photovoltaic producer’s peak output.

 Quality Selection of Solar Cable Types

 Well!
-The quality of solar cables depends on a number of factors.
+The quality of solar cables depends on several factors.
 Here will see some core valued features that enable a solar cable to be perfect for use.